gsanch15/MrSanchezCSE_Class/README.md

 this new line of code will be not written directly but instead will be creating a new branch and start a pull request new line of code written by master copy
-I will start this line on gsanch15 and commit directly to the master branch
+I will start this line on gsanch15 and commit directly to the master branch Now this new line will test the create new branch and start a pull request